jropewatts/website/README.md

 # website
-just a baic website and some cool N4 Stuff
+just a basic website and some cool N4 Stuff